-Determining the value of a business in the course of a divorce can be a complex and contentious issue standing between you and an equitable settlement which is fair to both parties.
+Determining the value of a business in the course of a divorce can be a complex and contentious issue standing between you and an equitable settlement that is fair to both parties.
 In many cases, a large corporation with extensive and varied holdings is the target of the valuation and its complexity often prevents a swift and simple valuation.
 In order to guide the process of business valuation in future cases, the Internal Revenue Service established Revenue Rule 59-60 as a guideline for the definition of “fair market value.”

 At Holmes, Diggs & Sadler, our dedicated attorneys are sensitive to the unique challenges that divorce cases can present and have the extensive experience necessary to effectively apply past IRS rulings in a manner that better allows you reach a fair settlement in your divorce.
 To learn more about your rights and options in court for establishing the value of a business, call a Houston divorce attorney today at (713) 802-1777.